 Eager to get a further taste of such an education, he went on to earn a master’s degree in liberal arts through a program at St. John’s College in Santa Fe, N.M., where he has been a member of the Board of Visitors and Governors since 2001.

 When Christel and her friends began graduating from the College, Dr. Krause began hiring alumni for his company.
 He soon discovered that these liberally educated men and women made for exemplary workers, chiefly for three reasons: First, through reading political philosophy the College’s graduates acquire a proper sense of citizenship.
 “A good citizen is someone who understands the overall objectives of the organization and works hard to accomplish them,” he says.
 “It’s almost rare these days to find someone that gets the idea of organizational citizenship.
 It’s an idea that’s almost lost in the modern culture.”

-Second, Dr. Krause finds that because of their knowledge of the Socratic method, the College’s alumni are uniquely adept at solving problems and working cooperatively.
+Second, Dr. Krause finds that because of their knowledge of the Discussion Method, the College’s alumni are uniquely adept at solving problems and working cooperatively.
 “If your task is to, say, lead a discussion with a client, you need to have some familiarity with what a discussion is and how a set of issues gets approached,” he explains.

 Finally, Dr. Krause notes that the graduates’ thoughtful study of philosophy prepares them for the modern economy, where intricate and impersonal relationships, often far-removed, can complicate ethical decision-making.
 “What the employer is looking for is an employee who gets that (complexity), is willing to examine it carefully, and behaves in a way that’s consistent with an ethical standard,” he says.